 Disbelief and frustration

-Psychologist Neil Harrington mentions a scene in the film Zulu, in which a small group of British soldiers, surrounded at Rorke’s Drift, face being killed.
+Psychologist Neil Harrington mentions a the film Zulu.
+In one scene the native African’s surround a small group of British soldiers at Rorke’s Drift.
+They face being killed.
 A young private voices his fear and disbelief: ‘‘Why is it us, why us?’’
 A sergeant looks over, and replies, as if this were self-evident: ‘‘Because we’re here lad.’’
 The experienced man was not asking for passive resignation but implying that, when we are realistic about what is going on, then we give ourselves some sort of chance to make the most of the situation by taking whatever action we can.

 I would say that in having to face what he saw as an intolerable event that should not be happening, the younger man felt himself to be the victim of a terrible injustice.
 This emotion would have stopped his ability to think clearly and function as an effective member of the fighting force.

-We frustrate ourselves when we assume that we should be spared any experience of things going badly wrong.
+We frustrate ourselves when we assume that things going badly wrong will never visit us.
 Join the army and you must accept you risk your life in combat.
 To not accept this is a case of expecting reality to conform to one’s wishes.

 Better to prepare for the worst whilst hoping for the best.
 In that way we retain the energy for fighting for success whilst avoiding the frustration associated with an unreasonable expectation.